justin-watanasiri/maps-mass-river/README.md

 IMPORTANT: This API key should not be shared with anyone outside of your organization.
 Definitely make sure that it, and the api_key.txt file are not uploaded to github or any place where people outside of your organization could get access to it

-# Running the script
+# Running the script (bulk processing)
+This is the default intended way to run the script
 1. In VSCode, open our project (maps-mass-river-main) folder (File > Open Folder)
 2. Open the "main.py" file
-3. Near the top of the file you will see a variable named "searchString".
-This string is what the places API will search for.
-Edit this variable to change the area that this script will search.
-Possible entries would be 'rivers Medford, MA", 'rivers Somerville, MA" etc
+3. To run this script, go to Run > Run without Debugging

+# Running the script (custom search)
+This is an optional way to run the script that gives the user more direct control over the search.
+But, it only handles on search at a time.
+1. In VSCode, open our project (maps-mass-river-main) folder (File > Open Folder)
+2. Open the "custom_search.py" file
-4. To run this script, go to Run > Run without Debugging
+3. To run this script, go to Run > Run without Debugging

 # Getting updated versions of the code
 In order to retrieve the latest version of the code as I make changes you'll need to use git